cr-workshop-exercises/centralized-workflow-exercise-recorded/pasta/carbonara.md

 ## Instructions

-1: Add plenty of salt into the boiling water
+1: Don't put any salt into the boiling water
 2: Put spagetti in the boling water
 3: Pan fry the guanciale or pancetta
 4: Remove excessive fat from the frying pan